vfarcic/cncf-demo/manuscript/cluster/capi-azure.md

 kubectl get nodes
 ```

-## Continue The Adventure
+## Continue the adventure

-The Adventure will continue soon...
+The adventure will continue soon...